Fall 2015 Recipients

 Recipient: LaShawn Simmons

-Creativity the Arts and Social Transformation
+Creativity, The Arts and Social Transformation Program

 Featuring the work of alumnae, current students, and faculty, Ebony Axis Zine shows that the journeys and lives of black women on this campus are unique and should be vocalized beyond the single axis framework that keeps their narratives obscure.
+Come celebrate the arrival of our highly anticipated virtual home, EBONYAXIS.COM.
+There will be music and Ebony Axis promotional material.

 Exploring Identity with Lacey Schwartz